"What is man that he should be mindful of

 rational component.
 The emotional side is driven by a need to sustain the

-security we experienced when we were one with our
+security we experienced when we felt as if were one with our

 parents.
-We attempt to do this by selectively forging dependencies
+As we mature, we attempt to do this by selectively forging dependencies

 outside of ourselves.
 When these relationships are threatened,